 In general, it’s optional.
-But if you’ve financed your car, your lender will require you to add collision to your policy until the car’s paid off.
+But if you’ve financed your car, your lender will require you to maintain collision insurance on your policy until the car’s paid off.

 No. Comprehensive covers many events collision doesn’t.
 Collision coverage handles crashes that are under your control.
 Think of crashes with other vehicles or buildings or trees.
 Comprehensive covers incidents that aren’t under your control.
 For example, if a tree falls on your car, comprehensive would pay for repairs.
 Comprehensive steps in when your vehicle suffers damage wherever it’s parked.
 One way to think of comprehensive insurance is “other than collision” coverage.

-Will collision insurance pay my claim even if the accident was my fault?
+Will collision pay my claim even if the accident was my fault?

 If you have collision coverage, fault doesn’t matter.
 Your insurance company will pay for all repairs up to your policy limits and minus your deductible.